strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 Automatic reloading works in these steps:
 1. Logging configuration is changed in the custom resource
-2. During reconciliation the `log4j2.properties`  file is remounted.
-It contains the configuration from the custom resource.
+2. During reconciliation, the `log4j2.properties`  file containing the configuration from the custom resource is remounted.
 3. `log4j2` polls changes in the `log4j2.properties` file in an interval of `monitorInterval` seconds

 For Kafka broker, Kafka Connect and Kafka MirrorMaker 2.0 we use features already implemented from Kafka.